Print3M/print3m.github.io/_notes/windows/local/access-control-model.md

 - Primary Token - represents the original security context of a user or process.
 It is created during the logon process.
 - Impersonation Token - is issued when a process temporarily assumes the security context of another user.
 Impersonation allows a process to perform actions on behalf of a different user but with restricted privileges.

+## 3. User Account Control (UAC)
+UAC is mechanism introduced in Windows Vista.
+UAC is a security feature that forces any new process to run in the security context of a non-privileged account by default.

+For example, when a **local** user logs into a system, the current session doesn't run with full administrator permissions even if the user is a member of the _Administrators_ group (almost every user by default).
+When UAC is enabled, a running application doesn't inherit access token privileges of the privileged user by default.
+Same situation occurs when local account is connected via RPC, SMB or WinRM, etc. The only local account that will get full privileges by default is the default local **Administrator** account itself.

+AD account (AD), which is a member of the AD _Administrators_ group, will run with a full administrator acces and UAC won't be in effect.

+### 3.1.
+UAC Elevation
+When an operation requires higher privileges, the user will be prompted to confirm if they permit to elevate privileges for that particual application.
+It is done in a form of yellow popup (GUI) with `yes` or `no` question. `Run as administrator` option requests elevation.

+### 3.2.
+Integrity Levels
+UAC works on a basis of _Mandatory Integrity Control_ (MIC).
+MIC is a concept of additional security control over resources taking into account their **Integrity Level** (IL).
+Integrity Level is an attribute of processes and users.
+In general, a user with a higher IL can use processes with lower or equal ILs.
+IL of a process can be checked using `Process Hacker`.
+IL of the current user can be checked using `whoami /groups` (_Mandatory Label_).

+- LOW - very limited permissions.
+- MEDIUM - assigned to standard users and members of the _Administrators_ group.
+- HIGH - used by elevated tokens if UAC is enabled.
+If UAC is disabled, all administrators use this IL by default.
+- SYSTEM - reserved for system use.

+During logon, non-administrators receive a single access token with medium IL.
+Administrators receive so-called _Filtered Token_ used for regular operations (medium IL) and _Elevated Token_ with full admin privileges (high IL).

+## 4. Special accounts

+### 4.1.
+SYSTEM
+SYSTEM is internal account which doesn't show up in User Manager.

+- the highest privilege level in the Windows user model.
+- used by the OS and by services running under Windows.
+- can't be added to any groups and cannot have user rights assigned to it.

+If the computer is joined to a domain, processes running as SYSTEM can access domain servers in the context of the computer's domain account without credentials.

+### 4.2.
+Administrator
+Every computer has Administrator account.
+It's the first account that is created during the Windows installation.
+Processes running as Administrator have no access to domain computers unless the credentials are explicitly provided.

+Administrator has following privileges:

+- full control of the files, directories, services, and other resources on the local computer.
+- creation of other local users, assign user rights, and assign permissions.
+- can't be deleted or locked out, but it can be renamed or disabled.
+- it's member of the Adminitrators group and it can't be removed from the Administrators group but it can be renamed.

+### 4.3.
+Guest
+TBD